ewaldmire/ascender/docs/docsite/rst/administration/logging.rst

 Below are special loggers (except for ``awx``, which constitutes generic server logs) that provide large amount of information in a predictable structured or semi-structured format, following the same structure as one would expect if obtaining the data from the API:

 - ``job_events``: Provides data returned from the Ansible callback module
-- ``activity_stream``: Displays the record of changes to the objects within the climber application
+- ``activity_stream``: Displays the record of changes to the objects within the ascender application
 - ``system_tracking``: Provides fact data gathered by Ansible ``setup`` module (i.e. ``gather_facts: True``) when job templates are ran with **Enable Fact Cache** selected
 - ``awx``: Provides generic server logs, which include logs that would normally be written to a file.
 It contains the standard metadata that all logs have, except it only has the message from the log statement.

 These loggers only use log-level of INFO, except for the ``awx`` logger, which may be any given level.

-Additionally, the standard climber logs are be deliverable through this same mechanism.
-It is apparent how to enable or disable each of these five sources of data without manipulating a complex dictionary in your local settings file, as well as adjust the log-level consumed from the standard climber logs.
+Additionally, the standard ascender logs are be deliverable through this same mechanism.
+It is apparent how to enable or disable each of these five sources of data without manipulating a complex dictionary in your local settings file, as well as adjust the log-level consumed from the standard ascender logs.

-To configure various logging components in climber, click **Settings** from the left navigation bar then select **Logging settings** from the list of System options.
+To configure various logging components in ascender, click **Settings** from the left navigation bar then select **Logging settings** from the list of System options.

 Log message schema
 ~~~~~~~~~~~~~~~~~~~~

 Common schema for all loggers:

-- ``cluster_host_id``: Unique identifier of the host within the climber cluster
+- ``cluster_host_id``: Unique identifier of the host within the ascender cluster
-- ``level``: Standard python log level, roughly reflecting the significance of the event All of the data loggers as a part of this feature use INFO level, but the other climber logs will use different levels as appropriate
+- ``level``: Standard python log level, roughly reflecting the significance of the event All of the data loggers as a part of this feature use INFO level, but the other ascender logs will use different levels as appropriate
 - ``logger_name``: Name of the logger we use in the settings, for example, "activity_stream"
 - ``@timestamp``: Time of log
 - ``path``: File path in code where the log was generated